Convert Markdown to DOCX with GroupDocs.Editor for Java

 • Is the output truly a Word DOCX file?
 Absolutely—WordProcessingSaveOptions produces a standards‑compliant DOCX.

-What is “save markdown as docx”?
+What is “convert markdown to docx”?

 Why convert markdown to docx?